b3bakyt/switchify/readme.md

 - Date
 - function

-If function was passed it will be evaluated if expression is not a function also, in this case a stringified values will be compared.
+If function was passed as argument it will be evaluated.
+If both expression and a matching value are functions they will be stringified and compared.
 ```
 const result = check({foo: 'hi'})
       .matches(() => ({foo: 'hi'}))